Moths of North Carolina

 Identification

-Adult Markings: This species has a dark purple ground color on the forewings, thorax, and upper head.
+Adult Markings: The following is based on the original description by Ely (1915). based on numerous reared adults.
+This species has a dark purple ground color on the forewings, thorax, and upper head.
 The forewings have two golden patches on the costal margin.
 The larger one extends from the basal fourth to nearly the middle of the costa, while the second is widely separated from the first and very small.
 The face is pale lemon yellow and the labial palps are yellowish white and annulate with black just before the apex.
-The antennae are brown with yellowish annulations at the joints.
+The antenna is brown with fine yellowish annulations at the joints.
 The cilia are dark gray, with two distinct black lines extending around the apex and well into the dorsal cilia.
 The tibia and femur of the front and middle leg are dark purple, while the tarsi are white with fine dark markings near the tarsal joints.
 The hind leg is yellowish with brown shading.
-This species resembles C. bimaculatella, but has a dark purple ground color, widely separated costal patches, a posterior costal patch that is very reduced in size, and a yellow face (white in C. bimaculatella).
+This species resembles C. bimaculatella, but has a dark purple ground color, widely separated costal patches, a posterior costal patch that is reduced in size, and a yellow face (white in C. bimaculatella).

 Wingspan: 10 mm (Ely, 1915)